 On September 26, X adopted restated bylaws.
 Article III, The Founder, Section 1, identifies the founder of X to be A. Directors are appointed by the Founder and will serve until their death, disability, resignation or removal by the Founder.

 A is X's founder and has always been its president and a director.
-B, wife of A, is X's secretary-treasurer and a director.
-F, daughter of A and B, is X's assistant secretary and a director.
-E is F's husband.
+B, wife of A, is secretary-treasurer and Director.
+D, son of A and B, is also a director.